slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On family and friends

 Life is meant to be lived in community.
+Life is people.

 HINT: build your «board of directors».
 However choose who surrond you: you are the average of them.